How Engagement Prediction Works

 Example 2: A mid-low performing post

-In this example, the posts that has similar traits are a bid more spread out, and in the lower-middle part of the spectrum.
+In this example, the posts that have similar traits are a bit more spread out, and in the lower-middle part of the spectrum.

 Example 3: A mid-high performing post

 In this example, we see more similar traits with posts in the higher-middle part of the spectrum.

 In this example, the posts have mostly similar traits to posts from the training-data that performed well.

 We have trained our AI on a large dataset with posts from both small and large accounts.

 We use engagement rate as the target metric, so the prediction score is not based on any minimum number of followers, likes, or views.